arangodb/docs/3.8/aql/fundamentals-limits.md

   function, or traversals working with collection sets (instead of named graphs).
 - Subqueries that are used inside expressions are pulled out of these expressions and executed beforehand.
-That means that subqueries do not participate in lazy evaluation of operands.
+That means that subqueries do not participate in lazy evaluation of operands, like the ternary operator.